CARES Act and FFCRA Employment Considerations

 CARES Act Lending Programs: Midsized Business Lending

-What are the key provisions in the CARES Act that effect the transportation, ports and maritime (“TPM”) sectors?
+What are the key provisions in the CARES Act that impact the technology sector?

 CARES Act and FFCRA Employment Considerations